dynatrace-oss/barista/src/lib/tree-table/README.md

 ## Description

 The `<dt-tree-table>` provides the functionality of a tree displayed in a grid/table.
 The api is very similar to the `<dt-table>` component.
-You define the different columns and then the rows and choose which columns should be rendered inside each row.
+You define the different columns and rows and choose which columns should be rendered inside each row.
 It is also possible to have multiple different row templates that can be switched when a row should have a special behavior e.g. a show more row for lazily loading more rows.

 ## Usage